-- 29.15 The same report also noted that "In the spring and summer of this year [2006], major military and combat operations between insurgent groups and the military in the south have internally displaced at least 450 families in Uruzgan and Kandahar provinces."
-[39n] (p9) - 29.16 On 29 September 2006 the UN World Food Programme reported higher displacement figures, stating that "Nearly 15,000 families have been reportedly displaced as a result of the fighting in the Kandahar area..."
+- 30.13 The same report also noted that "In the spring and summer of this year [2006], major military and combat operations between insurgent groups and the military in the south have internally displaced at least 450 families in Uruzgan and Kandahar provinces."
+[39n] (p9) - 30.14 On 29 September 2006 the UN World Food Programme reported higher displacement figures, stating that "Nearly 15,000 families have been reportedly displaced as a result of the fighting in the Kandahar area..."
 This figure referred to just one area affected by the fighting.
-[40q] Additionally, the BBC recorded in October 2006 that the UNHCR had said: "Between 80,000 and 90,000 had been displaced by the conflict in the provinces of Helmand, Kandahar and Uruzgan.
+[40q] Further, the BBC recorded in October 2006 that the UNHCR said that: "Between 80,000 and 90,000 had been displaced by the conflict in the provinces of Helmand, Kandahar and Uruzgan.
 The figure brings the total displaced in the area to about 200,000."
 [25au]

-29.17 On 29 September 2006 UNHCR announced that this year's Afghan repatriation assistance programme from Pakistan would close by 14 October 2006, mainly due to a slow pace of returns:
+30.15 On 29 September 2006 UNHCR announced that this year's Afghan repatriation assistance programme from Pakistan would close by 14 October 2006, mainly due to a slow pace of returns: